Gruximillian/sequential-keybinding/README.md

 > **Hint:** To see which properties of the `event` object are available, simply do `console.log(event)` and look at the logged object.
 I know this might seem obvious, but if you are a beginner you might try and look online for available options, which is fine, but the answer is usually just a console log away.

 After getting the `event.key`, we are transforming it to lower case because it would be good to make these keyboard shortcuts case insensitive.
-It won't be the case every time, but this time, it's perfectly ok.
+It won't be the case every time, but this time, it's perfectly fine.
 Go on now, open the browser console, click back at the page and try to type something.
 You can see that the key that you pressed is logged to the console.
 But if you are attentive you might notice that it logs ANY key that is pressed, meaning keys like `Enter`, `Delete`, `Backspace`, etc. are also logged.
 That is great and can be useful, but in this case I want to use only letters and digits.
-Therefore, let's add a check if the key that's being pressed is a letter of a digit.
+Therefore, let's add a check if the key that's being pressed is a letter or a digit.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {